 Summary

-Randy Chugh is a Manager in the Antitrust and Competition Practice.
-He has extensive experience as an antitrust economist and has provided empirical and theoretical analysis to a wide range of industries, including telecommunications, airlines, paper, forest products, chemicals, healthcare, and beer.
-Before joining Bates White, he was an Economist with the Antitrust Division of the Department of Justice, where he was recognized for his contributions to economic analysis and litigation support.
-Dr. Chugh received his PhD in Economics from the University of Maryland, where he won multiple teaching awards for Game Theory and Health Economics.
+Before joining Bates White, Dr. Chugh was an Economist with the Antitrust Division of the Department of Justice, where he was recognized for his contributions to economic analysis and litigation support.
+Dr. Chugh received his PhD in Economics from the University of Maryland, where he won multiple teaching awards for game theory and health economics.

 Education